aedans/Nylon/README.md

 Arguments are passed to functions via the stack.
 Before the function is called, all arguments must be pushed to the stack that the function will read from.

-Numeric arguments take both number and characters.
+Numeric arguments take both number and c.

 ## Functions
 Functions are declared by creating a new line in the Nylon code.
 Functions can be called using the 'ƒ' function, which